anivanchen/tax-rag/docs/parse_docs.md

 ## Usage

-To parse the HTML file and generate the JSON output, run the script from the root directory:
+To parse the HTML file and generate the JSON output, run the script from the `scripts` directory:

 ```bash
 python3 parse_code.py
 ```

-The script will create a `nyc_tax_code.json` file containing the parsed data.
+The script will create a `nyc_tax_code.json` file in the `data` directory.

 ## How the Parser Works

-The core of this project is the `parse_code.py` script, which uses the `BeautifulSoup` library to interpret the HTML structure of the administrative code.
+The core of this project is the `scripts/parse_code.py` script, which uses the `BeautifulSoup` library to interpret the HTML structure of the administrative code.

 ### Overall Structure

 The script performs the following steps:
-1. Reads the `nyc-admin-code.html` file.
+1. Reads the `data/nyc-tax-code.html` file.
 2. Uses `BeautifulSoup` to parse the HTML.
 3. Identifies all major structural `<div>` elements based on their CSS classes (`Title`, `Chapter`, `Section`, `Normal-Level`).
 4. Iterates through these elements to build a hierarchical Python dictionary.